Maintaining Emotional Wellbeing

 - Allocate 10 minutes per day to abdominal breathing

 - Consider the use of formal relaxation techniques like progressive muscle relaxation 30 minutes per day.
-Griffith University has a list of links to various forms of relaxation for you to choose from (e.g. progressive muscle relaxation, deep breathing, visualisation and focus)
+Griffith University has a list of links to various self help resources to improve your wellbeing for you to choose from

 - Consider starting regular Yoga